 Material prep will of course depend on the application, so lets cover that subject generally.

 Fresh buds should be dry of standing water and cut into small pieces, before being stuffed into a column and placed in a -32C/0F freezer for 48 hours to solidify.
 Fresh frozen buds produce the most aromatic extraction.

-Second best for for maximum terpene retention are buds ground up after 5 to 7 days hanging, or as soon as the small stems break freely.
+Second best for for maximum terpene retention are buds broken up after 5 to 7 days hanging, or as soon as the small stems break freely.
 They should be jarred immediately to retain freshness and run as soon as possible to prevent molding.

-Buds for decarboxylation and most pristine appearance, should be placed on a coffee sheet and baked in a 94C/200F oven until just frangible, when rolled between the finger and thumb.
+Buds for decarboxylation and most pristine appearance, should be placed on a cookie sheet and baked in a 94C/200F oven until just frangible, when rolled between the finger and thumb.
 They can then be ground or scrubbed through a pasta strainer to remove the sticks and stems.
-They should be jarred after grinding, to keep moisture pickup low.
+Or ground up and should be jarred after grinding, to keep moisture pickup low.

 The material shouldn’t be bone dry as it will become too frangible, nor should a coffee grinder be used, because of the fines that it produces, that have to be subsequently removed.